swingcake/Hacktoberfest-spam/README.md

 ## Nice tip

-If you are struggling finding a good issue to contribute on, you can take a look at [Issuehub](http://issuehub.io).
-This page allows you to search for projects that have one or many specific labels you feel more comfortable with.
+If you are struggling to find a good project to contribute on, you can take a look at [Issuehub](http://issuehub.io).
+This page allows you to search for projects that have one or many specific labels you may feel more comfortable with.

 ## Major changes